SidharthLala1/locust_flask_app_test/README.md

 ```

 ## Prerequisites
+## Note the flask app should be running to generate successful report.
 - Python 3.8 or higher
 - pip (Python package installer)
 - Flask API running locally or on a test server